-Castor oil is a natural anti-inflammatory ingredient that can automatically help to reduce any swelling.
+Castor oil has a natural anti-inflammatory ingredient that can automatically help to reduce any swelling.
 With just a few applications, this could help to reduce your swelling altogether.
 However, it also has another property that makes it ideal for xanthoma treatment.
-Whilst this will not remove the Xanthelasma, for a small percentage of people it has the ability to slow the process of Xanthelasma migration down.
+Whilst this will not remove the Xanthelasma, for a small percentage of people, it has the ability to slow the process of Xanthelasma migration down.

 Regular application will give you smooth, younger-looking skin that is free of any yellowish lesions.

 Castor oil is a vegetable oil that is used for a wide range of cosmetic and medical purposes.
-It is said to provide health benefits for the face and skin.
+It provides health benefits for the face and skin.